 A solid backup or entry-level toner.
 Good for simple residential or small commercial jobs.

 Safety should always be the top priority.
 Even when working with low-voltage systems, you never know what is hidden behind a wall.
 A simple tool can prevent a serious injury.
+If you are responding to a beeping panel, always verify the circuit before you touch anything.

 Klein NCVT1P Voltage Tester